lydell/eslint-plugin-simple-import-sort/README.md

 Each string is a regex (with the `u` flag) and defines a group.
 (Remember to escape backslashes – it’s `"\\w"`, not `"\w"`, for example.)

-Each `import` is matched against _all_ regexes on the `from` string.
-The import ends up in the group with **the longest match.** In case of a tie, the first matching group wins.
+Each import/export is matched against _all_ regexes on the `from` string.
+The import/export ends up in the group with **the longest match.** In case of a tie, the first matching group wins.

-> If an import ends up in the wrong group – try making the desired group regex match more of the `from` string, or use negative lookahead (`(?!x)`) to exclude things from other groups.
+> If an import/export ends up in the wrong group – try making the desired group regex match more of the `from` string, or use negative lookahead (`(?!x)`) to exclude things from other groups.

 Imports/exports that don’t match any regex are grouped together last.

 Side effect imports have `\u0000` prepended to their `from` string.
 You can match them with `"^\\u0000"`.

 The inner arrays are joined with one newline; the outer arrays are joined with two (creating a blank line).
-There’s _always_ a blank line between imports, re-exports and other exports.
+As mentioned in [Sort order], exports also get a blank line above them if they have a comment above.

 Every group is sorted internally as mentioned in [Sort order].
 Side effect imports are always placed first in the group and keep their internal order.
 It’s recommended to keep side effect imports in their own group.